ErpNetDocs/info/legal/platform-terms-of-use.md

 ## 2. Definitions

-- **“Administrators”** means User, appointed by and acting on behalf of Customer, who has control over other the use of the Cloud Service, including submitting Order Forms, purchasing or enabling Third-party Application, creating, monitoring, modifying, changing permissions or deleting Users.
+- **“Administrators”** means User, appointed by and acting on behalf of Customer, who has control over other the use of the Cloud Service, including submitting Subscription Orders, purchasing or enabling Third-party Application, creating, monitoring, modifying, changing permissions or deleting Users.

 - **“Affiliate”** means any entity that directly or indirectly controls, is controlled by, or is under common control with the subject entity.
 “Control,” for purposes of this definition, means direct or indirect ownership or control of more than 50% of the voting interests of the subject entity.